 Keep in mind you will be sore after your first workout or two and that’s normal.

 As your muscles adapt and get stronger, you can start gradually increasing the amount of resistance you are using.
 Just keep in mind that muscle soreness is normal with new exercise, but pain isn’t.

 If you are experiencing joint pain with your exercise, you should stop because pain is your body’s way of telling you something is wrong.

 I would recommend consulting with your physician or possibly finding a local physical therapist to help you adapt your exercise routine as needed to ensure it’s comfortable and safe for you to do.

-Resistance training from home can be achieved in different ways.
-You can use dumbbells or resistance bands and get a great workout.
+Resistance training from home can be achieved in different ways and they can all be beneficial.

-And remember, you are never too old to get stronger.
+And remember, you’re never too old to get stronger.

 Choosing A Home Gym For Seniors

 I really don’t mean to assume that all seniors have mobility deficits because I know that’s not true.